nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

          #XSOCKET: 0, closed
          OK

 #.
-Test a TLS client with TCP proxy service (note that these commands are available only if :option:`CONFIG_SLM_TCP_PROXY` is defined):
+Test a TLS client with TCP proxy service:

    a.
 Create a TCP/TLS client and connect to a server.
       Replace *example.com* with the host name or IPv4 address of a TLS server and *1234* with the corresponding port.